semihcelikol/blockYoutubeRecommendations/README.md

-# blockYoutubeRecommendations
+# Youtube Block Recommendations
-Youtube block suggestions at the end of the video.
+Youtube, Recommendations at the end of the video prevents.